knowlab/knowlab.github.io/members.md

 ## Alumni

 ### 2026
+- <a id="YK" href="https://bluesky333.github.io/website/">Yunsoo Kim</a> was based at the Institute of Health Informatics, UCL.
+He works on multimodal large language model in health data.
+His research interest also included applications of the models in diagnosis and prognosis of neurodiseases such as dementia.
+-  <a id="JW">Jinge Wu</a> was a research fellow working on <i>Quantifying and Mitigating Bias affecting and induced by AI in Medicine</i> (the MRC funded QMIA project).
+Based at the UCL Institute of Health Informatics, her research drew on a background in clinical NLP/LLM, multimodal EHR analysis, and disease modelling to develop and audit fair AI systems for real-world healthcare settings.
+She worked closely with collaborators across academia, industry, and clinical practice to bridge the gap between AI research and deployment in healthcare settings.
+- <a id="QNN">Quang Ngoc Nguyen</a> was based at the Institute of Health Informatics and also Institute of Ophthalmology, UCL.
+He worked on AI technologies for ophthalmology using both unstructured and structured Electronic Health Records.
 - <a id="xld">Xiaolei Diao</a> was, 2025-2026, a postdoctoral researcher working on <i>PAIR: Building a cloneable Pipeline for utilizing foundation AI on EHRs: a proof-of-concept study on automated patient summary for hypertension clinic</i> (the EPSRC funded PAIR project).
 She was based at the School of Health and Wellbeing, University of Glasgow.
 Xiaolei did her PhD at the University of Trento, and she has a background in computing science, with keen interest on machine learning, computer vision and their applications in healthcare.
 - <a id="FS" href="#FS">Fanny (Fran) Silavong</a> was based at the Institute of Health Informatics, UCL.
 She worked on <i>Enhancing Health Literacy Using Large Language Models and Knowledge Graph</i>.
+- <a id="MMA">Mohanad Mohammed S Alsaleh</a> was a PhD student based at the Institute of Health Informatics UCL.
+He worked on predictive models of disease comorbidity using Artificial Intelligence technologies.

 ### 2025
 - <a id="LYKong2025">Lingyu Kong</a> worked on a systematic review and meta-analysis on adverse outcome predictors for elderlies in the era of large language models.
 He was based at the University of Glasgow as a master student.